 Rhodes University’s Deputy Dean of Humanities (Research), Professor Enocent Msindo, and the Manager, Research and Development Projects, Noëlle Obers, recently represented Rhodes University at a week-long series of meetings at the University of Bayreuth, Germany.

-The purpose of the meetings was for the University of Bayreuth’s Africa Multiple Cluster of Excellence to convene for first time with the four African universities, selected out of a pool of 55 African university applicants, who have each been awarded an African Cluster Centre status within the Germany Foundation funded Cluster of Excellence initiative.
+The purpose of the meetings was for the University of Bayreuth’s Africa Multiple Cluster of Excellence to convene for first time with the four African universities, selected out of a pool of 55 African university applicants, who have each been awarded an African Cluster Centre status within the Germany Research Foundation (the DFG) funded Cluster of Excellence initiative.
 The other three African universities are: University of Lagos in Nigeria; Joseph Ki Zerbo University at Ougadougou Burkina Faso; and Moi University in Kenya.

 Over the past four decades, the University of Bayreuth has grown to become one of the leading African Studies institutions on a global scale, with significant international partnerships.
 The ‘Africa Multiple’ Cluster of Excellence seeks to realign Bayreuth's African Studies focus in close cooperation with these African partner institutions.
 The purpose is to increase collaborations with established researchers on the African continent whose expertise is on various areas of African studies.

 The research conducted under the ‘Africa Multiple’ initiative will highlight the continental and transcontinental entanglements of cultural, linguistic, social, religious, political, economic, and ecological processes in Africa, thus enabling a more precise understanding of these processes.
 As a result, Africa's relationships with Europe, Asia, and America may also appear in a new light.